-ILAC also publishes a range of literature on topics covering accreditation, testing, trade facilitation and related subjects.
+ILAC is the peak international authority on laboratory accreditation, with a membership consisting of accreditation bodies and affiliated organisations throughout the world.
 Its internet site at www.ilac.org can provide a range of information on laboratory accreditation, as well as the location of its members world-wide.
-A brochure, entitled What Is ILAC?, provides detailed information on ILAC and its activities, and is available on request.

-For more information contact:

-The ILAC Secretariat, c/- NATA, 7 Leeds Street, Rhodes NSW 2138, Australia Fax + 61 2 9743 5311 Email: ilac@nata.asn.au
+For more information contact the ILAC Secretariat, c/- NATA, 7 Leeds Street, Rhodes NSW 2138, Australia Fax + 61 2 9743 5311 Email: ilac@nata.asn.au